Eastlake, Charles [Christ Blessing Little Children] & "Christ Blessing Little Children" pair

 Shipping calculated at checkout.

-These two handsome engravings illustrate the New Testament story of Jesus explaining to his disciples that one must have the child-like innocence and acceptance of God in order to be welcomed into Heaven.
+This handsome engraving illustrates the New Testament story of Jesus explaining to his disciples that one must have the child-like innocence and acceptance of God in order to be welcomed into Heaven.
 Under the image are several lines of text from the tenth chapter of the Gospel of Mark in the New Testament:

 And they brought young children to him, that he should touch them: and his disciples rebuked those that brought them.
 But when Jesus saw it, he was much displeased, and said unto them, Suffer the little children to come unto me, and forbid them not: for of such is the kingdom of God.
 Verily I say unto you, Whosoever shall not receive the kingdom of God as a little child, he shall not enter therein.
 And he took them up in his arms, put his hands upon them, and blessed them.